Bittu121/asset-management/README.md

 # Asset Management System

-A full-stack IT asset management application built with Next.js 16 (App Router), MongoDB/Mongoose, and Redux.
-It lets an organization register assets, allocate them to employees, track asset movement with a gate-pass workflow, and view reports — with role-based access for Admin, Manager, Technician, and End User.
+A full-stack IT Asset Management System built with Next.js, MongoDB, and Redux.
+It supports asset registration, employee allocation, gate-pass management, reporting, and role-based access for Admin, Manager, Technician, and End User.

-This document is written to match the actual code in this repository, so every feature described below is genuinely implemented.
-Planned hardening and cleanup work is listed separately in the **Roadmap** section at the end.
+This README documents the current implementation.
+Planned improvements are listed in the **Roadmap**.

 **Live demo:** _coming soon_